WordPress/gutenberg/packages/components/src/modal/README.md

 ### shouldCloseOnClickOutside

-If this property is added, it will determine whether the modal requests to close when a mouse click occurs outside of the modal content.
+If this property is added, it will determine whether the dialog requests to close when a mouse click occurs outside of the dialog content.

 - Type: `boolean`
 - Required: No